sushmavankayala/data-512-homework_2/README.md

 ## Limitations and considerations

  - Some entries, like Mohammad Khan (athlete), Robert Rey (plastic surgeon), etc are not primarily politicians.
 However, upon reading about these individuals, I learnt that they've had political involvement at some point, justifying their inclusion in the analysis.
- - The PageInfo API call failed for a few articles.
+ - The PageInfo API call failed for a few articles; 8 to be precise.
 I've decided to retain the articles for processing, with empty value stored in the latest revision id.
  - The ORES scores API occasionally failed due to timeouts.The call failed 7 times for me, and on discussing with a few individuals in the cohort - I learnt that each of them have different number of API call failure.
 This suggests that the ORES API call is somewhat unreliable.
  - Countries like Monaco and Tuvalu show populations as '0 million,' when they are likely in the thousands.
-This still implies that the per capita value is higher, and hence these countries are not removed from the final result.
+This still implies that the per capita value is higher, and hence final analysis has 2 tables - with and without these countries with 0.0 as population in millions